kenn7575/sop-it-service-solution/README.md

 ## Congratulations!
 🎉 You now have the project up and running on your machine (hopefully).
 You can now start developing on the project.

+## Contributing guidelines
+👍 We welcome contributions to this project.
+To contribute, speak with a teacher and get the necessary permissions and secret variables.
+Then follow the steps below.

+### Fork the repository
+1. Press the fork button in the top right corner of the repository page.
+2. Choose your account as the destination for the fork.
+3. Clone the forked repository to your machine.
+> You need to have Git installed on your machine for this to work.

+### Create a new branch
+1. Open the repository in VS code.
+2. Press the branch button in the bottom left corner of VS code.
+3. Press the plus button to create a new branch.
+4. Name the branch after the feature you are working on.

+### Make changes
+1. Make the changes you want to make.
+2. Commit the changes to the branch you created.
+3. Push the changes to the branch you created.

+### Create a pull request
+1. Go to the original repository page.
+2. Press the pull request button.
+3. Press the new pull request button.
+4. Choose your forked repository as the source.
+5. Choose the branch you created as the source branch.
+6. Choose the main branch as the destination branch.
+7. Press the create pull request button.
+8. Name the pull request after the feature you are working on.
+9. Press the create pull request button.

+### Wait for approval
+1. Wait for a teacher or the repo owner to approve your pull request.
+2. If the pull request is not approved, make the necessary changes and push them to the branch you created.

+### Merge the pull request
+1. When the pull request is approved, press the merge pull request button.
+2. Press the confirm merge button.
+3. Press the delete branch button.

+### Congratulations!
+🎉 You have now contributed to the project.
+Your changes will be included in the next release of the project.

+### Rules for contributing
+#### ❌ **Danger zone** ❌
+- YOU ARE NOT ALLOWED TO PUSH SENSITIVE INFORMATION TO THE REPOSITORY.
+- YOU MUST NEVER EDIT GITHUB ACTIONS BECAUSE THEY CAN ACCESS SENSITIVE INFORMATION.
+- YOU MUST NEVER PUBLISH THE .env FILE TO THE REPOSITORY.

+#### ⚠️ **Branch security** ⚠️
+- You are not allowed to push directly to the main branch.
+- You are not allowed to merge your own pull requests.
+- You are not allowed to approve your own pull requests.

+If any of these rules are broken, the pull request will be denied.
+If you break rules of the danger zone, you will be permenly banned from this repo.